tinacms/rfcs/0004-mdx-support.md

 - MDXAST docs - https://mdxjs.com/advanced/ast
 - A Slate to MDAST serializer - https://github.com/orbiting/mdast/tree/master/packages/slate-mdast-serializer

-### 2- The JSX GUI
+### 2- The JSX form GUI

 > When we introduce a gui to make inserting nontrivial components easy, it to some degree doesn't matter whether we use portable text or mdx or blocks (even tho, as Nolan mentioned, blocks exists at a higher altitude than those other two)Supporting mdx in a wysiwyg is still an interesting proposition for the same reason forestry is: developers don't have to change how they work if they don't want, and we can just slap a user friendly interface on top that exports to the preferred formatBut I also think this is the kind of thing that even developers would prefer to use a gui for, if it were good enough - DJ

 It's an awful experience in any non-IDE environmnent.
 One thing that most agree on is if we're going to support JSX we need a GUI which aids the user in inserting the markup.
-This can be a form inside a popup window which spits out a JSX string when it's schema is valid.
+This can be a form inside a popup window which spits out a JSX string when its schema is valid.

 #### Form schema and validation

 `TinaHoverForm` is an absolute-positioned node that wraps a `jsx` node.
-Visually it can look just like the `tinacms.org` inline-editing experience which shows a blue box around it's components.
+Visually it can look just like the `tinacms.org` inline-editing experience which shows a blue box around its components.
 Clicking on it will popup the form in a portal.

 The `schemaMap` tells our `TinaHoverForm` what type of form to build and how to validate it.
 An invalid form should never be passed on as `jsx`.
-As you can see, it's capable of taking in a schema and spitting out nested items, in this case a `Gallery` has an array of `Img` as it's children.
+As you can see, it's capable of taking in a schema and spitting out nested items, in this case a `Gallery` has an array of `Img` as its children.

 ```js
 // These schemas will drive our GUI form so editors don't have to write JSX